SphericalCowww/ROS_leggedRobot_testBed/README.md

 # Testing for Legged Robot using ROS2

-Goal: quadruped robot dog up to a simple walk gait
+Goal: quadruped robot dog with 12 DOF up to a simple walk gait.

 Derivation from the following <a href="https://github.com/SphericalCowww/ROS_init_practice">GitHub Repository</a>.

+The CAD drawings are "hidden" under this  <a href="https://github.com/SphericalCowww/ROS_leggedRobot_testBed/tree/main/src/my_robot_description/mesh/CADv0.1">path</a> for ROS reason.

 ## Hardware Connections